Note: All postings with a # symbol are “Clean Language” therapy interventions.

-In 1993 a therapist friend told that she had attended a 3 day workshop called “Healing the Wounded Child Within” by David Grove a New Zealander.
-She told me that we were using similar language patterns and that she had purchased his materials (workbook & 8 cassette tapes) and wanted to know if was interested in borrowing them.
+In 1993 a therapist friend told that she had attended a 3 day workshop in Houston called “Healing the Wounded Child Within” with David Grove a New Zealander as the presenter.
+She told me that we were using similar language patterns and that she had purchased his materials (workbook & 8 cassette tapes) and wanted to know if I was interested in borrowing them.
 I studied the materials and was able to talk to David on four or five occasions over the phone at their retreat in Missouri.

 It wasn’t until 1999 did David’s “Clean Language“ got the attention it deserved and it happened in the UK.
 David’s untimely death occurred in 2008.

-It is my hope that within the next fifty years “Clean Language” Therapy will become the most used model in mainstream psychotherapy.
+It is my hope that within the next fifty years “Clean Language” Therapy will become the most used modality in mainstream psychotherapy.

-The accepted methods of treating trauma 30 years ago were to encourage clients to ‘desensitise’ by talking through their experiences; David, however, noticed that this often re-traumatised patients and instead listened to them describe their symptoms spontaneously in metaphor, for instance ‘it feels like a ton of bricks’, and found that exploring these metaphors alleviated their disorders.
+The accepted methods of treating trauma 30 years ago were to encourage clients to ‘desensitise’ by talking through their experiences; David, however, noticed that this often re-traumatised clients and instead listened to them describe their symptoms spontaneously in metaphor, for instance ‘it feels like a ton of bricks’, and found that exploring these metaphors alleviated their disorders.

 To encourage this process, he repeated patients’ own exact words back to them and developed a series of simple questions which would carry the least possible influence from the therapist.
 Because this honoured the patient’s experience, ideas and values without contaminating them with those of the therapist, he named this technique “Clean Language”.

 The fundamental principles of Clean Language are quite simple: